sidharth-anand/lectures-2-slides/README.md

     -p, --processes                      Number of parallel processes

-    -s, --save-initial                   Use this option if you find the first. slide from the video is missing
+    -s, --save-initial                   Use this option if you find the first slide from the video is missing

     -sl, --left                          The left coordinate of the slide in the video